Userland ProFTPD

 </Directory>

-• You can change the limited commands by replacing ALL with specific commands or groups of commands as listed on ProFTPD's <Limit> documentation.
+- You can change the limited commands by replacing ALL with specific commands or groups of commands as listed on ProFTPD's Limit documentation.

-• You can also add subdirectories by copying the entire block and changing /home12/ultradocs/files> to /home12/ultradocs/files/directory> where the directory is the subdirectory you want to modify permissions.
+- You can also add subdirectories by copying the entire block and changing

 # Permissions example